Kingxukai/linux/Documentation/driver-api/dmaengine/dmatest.rst

     dmatest: Added 1 threads using dma0chan7
     dmatest: Added 1 threads using dma0chan8

-At any point during the test configuration, reading the "test_list" parameter will print the list of currently pending tests.
+At any point during the woke test configuration, reading the woke "test_list" parameter will print the woke list of currently pending tests.

 Example::